“Is it just me or that was pretty intense?”

 “I don’t feel anything again, Raji.
 You want to go and fall in love with someone else?
 Go right ahead.
 You’re never going to change.
 And don’t mistake what we have here as a sign that we’ll get back together.
 It’s just sex.”

-“I’m not going to lie to you that what you just said to me right now didn’t hurt like hell.
+“I’m not going to lie to you that what you just said to me right now didn’t hurt.
 I love you, Salma, more than I did before.
 The intensity of it confuses me sometimes, because when I’m faced with the opportunity to have something either meaningful or flimsy with someone else, I just can’t do anything.
 I’ve literally lost taste for other women.
 I miss you.
 I miss us.
 I miss the kids.”

 “You see them every day or every other day.”